 I wasn't able to find a report of the Kanode's honeymoon, but I'm sure the couple reaped the spoils of their all-expense paid trip.
 Oh to be a fly on the wall and hear their thoughts and emotions as they reflected on the spectacle of the day.
 They must have felt like pseudo-celebrities while on vacation, due to media coverage.

 Once back in Frederick, the newlyweds took up residence at the Hopeland/Hope Hill family farm with Jacob's parents.
 They can be found living with them in the 1900 census.
 Jeremiah died in 1907, and was buried in Mount Olivet.
-Jacob, now 37, took over the family dairy and creamery operation and would run it until the day of his death.
+Jacob, now 37-years old, took over the family dairy and creamery operation and would run it until the day of his death.

 Jacob and Ella had two sons—Charles and Ralph.
 At the time of Jacob's death, Charles E. Kanode (1896-1957) lived in Walkersville, while Ralph G. Kanode (1902-1957), resided near Monocacy Junction.
 Jacob and Ella possessed two grandsons and a granddaughter as well.

 Ella would pass one year and two months after her husband on March 31st, 1944.
 The 73-year-old had been suffering from an illness for ten months.
 At the time of her passing, Ella's two grandsons, additional byproducts of the Frederick Fair publicity stunt of 1890, were serving in the US Military during World War II.
 These included Petty Officer Charles E. Kanode, Jr., in Norfolk (VA) and Corp.
 Ralph G. Kanode, Jr. in Fort Myers, FL.

 Down on Fingerboard Road, the Kanode family farm is long gone, but part of it constitutes land that is today the site of the Maryland Sheriff's Boy's Ranch.